chrisgrieser/pdf-annotation-extractor-alfred/README.md

 ℹ️ When you cannot resolve the problem, please [open an GitHub issue](https://github.com/chrisgrieser/pdf-annotation-extractor-alfred/issues).

-## Credits
+## Thanks & Credits
-Thanks to [Andrew Baumann for pdfannots](https://github.com/0xabu/pdfannots) without which this Alfred Workflow would not be possible.
-Also thanks to @StPag from the Obsidian Discord Server for his ideas on annotation codes.
+- Thanks to [Andrew Baumann for pdfannots](https://github.com/0xabu/pdfannots) without which this Alfred Workflow would not be possible.
+- Also thanks to @StPag from the Obsidian Discord Server for his ideas on annotation codes.
+- <a href="https://www.flaticon.com/authors/freepik">Icons created by Freepik - Flaticon.</a>

 ## About the Developer
 In my day job, I am a sociologist studying the social mechanisms underlying the digital economy.
 For my PhD project, I investigate the governance of the app economy and how software ecosystems manage the tension between innovation and compatibility.
 If you are interested in this subject, feel free to get in touch!